 In the May 2018 federal budget, the Australian Government announced $500 million towards genomics research: the Genomics Health Futures Mission, starting with a $20 million study of reproductive genetic carrier screening, called Mackenzie’s Mission.

-Mackenzie’s Mission will screen 10,000 couples across Australia for about 750 severe, childhood-onset genetic conditions, allowing prospective parents to gain information about their likelihood of having a child with any of these genetic conditions.
+Mackenzie’s Mission will screen up to 10,000 couples across Australia for about 750 severe, childhood-onset genetic conditions, allowing prospective parents to gain information about their likelihood of having a child with any of these genetic conditions.

 The three-year research study aims to determine the evidence for making free reproductive genetic carrier screening available to all couples in Australia who wish to have it.
 The study ended in 2022.

 Mackenzie’s Mission is funded by the Medical Research Future Fund, and is administered by Australian Genomics.